20 Ways Therapy Helps You Become a Better Gay Man

-What’s alarming is the high percentages of gay men that are experiencing poor mental health, with over 15% feeling they would be better off dead.
+What’s alarming is the high percentages of gay men that are experiencing poor mental health, with over 15% feel they would be better off dead.

 So what difference does therapy make to gay men?

-So in light of all this, I wanted to cast some light on the mystery of therapy and counselling and educate gay men on the advantages of therapy in your self-development.
+So in light of all this, I wanted to cast some light on the mystery of therapy and counselling and educate gay men on the advantages of therapy in their self-development.

-Here is my list of 20 ways therapy and counselling helps you become a better gay man:
+Here is my list of 20 ways therapy and counselling help you become a better gay man:

-- Therapy helps you understand how your past pain effects your present life
+- Therapy helps you understand how your past pain affects your present life

 - Therapy helps you become aware of your dysfunctional relationship patterns